Wahlen Works - Milwaukee, WI

 Wahlen Works: We’ve Got Milwaukee History

-The Medical College of Wisconsin was founded more than 125 years ago in 1893 as the Wisconsin College of Physicians and Surgeons and then, in 1913, the Marquette University School of Medicine.
-It officially became the Medical College of Wisconsin in 1970.
-One year later, in 1971, the Wahlen Corp was formed by Ted Wahlen.
+Founded more than 125 years ago in 1893, the Medical College of Wisconsin (MCW) was first known as the Wisconsin College of Physicians and Surgeons, only to later become the Marquette University School of Medicine in 1913.
+It officially became the Medical College of Wisconsin in 1970, and one year later, in 1971, the Wahlen Corp. was formed by Ted Wahlen.

-The Milwaukee Art Museum.
-Art got its start in Milwaukee in 1888 with Frederick Layton’s Cathedral Square art gallery.
-In that same year the Milwaukee Art Association was established.
-Milwaukee’s art collections and display facilities grew over the years and the Milwaukee Art Museum celebrated its centennial in 1988.
+Art got its start in Milwaukee in 1888 with Frederick Layton’s art gallery in Cathedral Square.
+In that same year, the Milwaukee Art Association was established.
+Milwaukee’s art collections and display facilities grew over the years, and the Milwaukee Art Museum celebrated its centennial in 1988.

-Discovery World.
-Discovery World started out in a basement, moved to the Milwaukee Public Library, then shared space with the Milwaukee Public Museum before moving in 2006 to its permanent home on the shore of Lake Michigan near the location of the very first Milwaukee cargo pier.
-It’s our job to keep the decks and parking areas of this beautiful facility in pristine condition.
+Discovery World started out in a basement, moved to the Milwaukee Public Library, and then shared space with the Milwaukee Public Museum, all before moving to its permanent home on Lake Michigan’s shores in 2006.
+Situated near the location of Milwaukee’s first cargo pier, it’s our job to keep the decks and parking areas of this beautiful facility in pristine condition.

-The ASQ Building.
-You wouldn’t believe it to look at it now but the ASQ center was once a Gimbels department store, and later a Marshall Fields.
-Built in the 1880s, it was designed after the Selfridge Store in London, but had deteriorated significantly before its renovation in 2001.
-Today the beautiful structure is in the National Registry of Historic Buildings and stands proudly in the heart of downtown Milwaukee as a successful, 195,000 sq. ft. office building.
+You wouldn’t believe it nowadays, but the ASQ Center was once a Gimbels department store, later to become a Marshall Field’s.
+Built in the 1880s, the building was designed after Selfridges in London, England, but over time, it had deteriorated significantly before its eventual renovation in 2001.
+Today, the beautiful structure is part of the National Registry of Historic Buildings and stands proudly in the heart of downtown Milwaukee—a successful, 195,000-square-foot office building.

-Northwestern Mutual.
 Northwestern Mutual has called Milwaukee home for 160 years.
-It was born on March 2, 1857 as the Mutual Life Insurance Company of the State of Wisconsin.
-By 1865 it had expanded into other parts of what is now the midwest and changed its name to the Northwestern Mutual Life Insurance Company.
+The company was born on March 2, 1857, known as the Mutual Life Insurance Company of the State of Wisconsin.
+By 1865, it had expanded into other parts of what is now the Midwest and changed its name to the Northwestern Mutual Life Insurance Company.

-In 2019 it was ranked #111 in the Fortune 500 for revenue.
-The insurance behemoth now occupies the Northwestern Mutual Tower and Commons in Milwaukee and an 84-acre campus in Franklin; and owns the 7Seventy7 apartment tower on 777 North Van Buren Street.
-The Franklin location includes two parking ramps, one four-level and the second a six-level, 1,625-stall structure.
-We have been entrusted with the maintenance of both of those facilities and the external garage at 7Seventy7.
+In 2019, it was ranked #111 in the Fortune 500 list for revenue.
+Northwestern Mutual now occupies the Northwestern Mutual Tower and Commons in Milwaukee, as well as an 84-acre campus in Franklin.
+They also own the 7Seventy7 apartment high-rise on 777 North Van Buren Street.
+The Franklin location includes two parking ramps: one with four levels and one with six levels, a 1,625-stall structure.
+Wahlen Works handles the maintenance of both of those parking facilities and the external garage at 7Seventy7.

-The work we do each day takes us to some of the most recognized and iconic locations in Milwaukee.
-We do our part to maintain Milwaukee’s historic properties and we feel privileged to do so.
+The work Wahlen Works does each day takes us to some of the most recognized and iconic locations in Milwaukee.
+We do our part to maintain Milwaukee’s historic properties, and we feel honored to do so.
 It’s what it means to be Milwaukee trusted.

 Parking Lot Striping for Compliance And Safety